2022 American League Division Series: Houston vs. Seattle

-This is the first postseason meeting between Seattle and Houston.
+This was the first postseason meeting between Seattle and Houston.
 During the regular season, the Astros won the season series 12-7 and finished first in the American League West, 16 games in front of the second-place Mariners.

 Game 1

 In the first postseason matchup between the two teams, Justin Verlander made his first postseason start since Game 6 of the 2019 World Series while Logan Gilbert was making his first career postseason start for Seattle.
 The Mariners jumped Verlander early with a Cal Raleigh RBI single in the first and three more runs in the second from a Julio Rodríguez double and Ty France single.
-The Astros put runs on the board in the third with a two-run double from Yordan Álvarez.
+The Astros put runs on the board in the third with a two-run double from Yordan Alvarez.
 J. P. Crawford hit a solo homer and France drove in Rodríguez to increase the Mariners' lead to four in the fourth.
-Verlander closed out the inning and ended his day giving up 10 hits and six runs over four innings pitched.
+Verlander closed out the inning and ended his day, giving up 10 hits and six runs over four innings pitched.
 Yuli Gurriel led off the bottom of the inning with a solo shot to cut the deficit in half, but Eugenio Suárez crushed a solo homer into the Crawford Boxes in the seventh to widen the lead.
 Alex Bregman hit a two-run shot in the bottom of the eighth to bring it within two and set up the dramatic events of the ninth inning.

-Mariners reliever Paul Sewald hit David Hensley with a pitch and allowed a Jeremy Pena single while only getting two outs before Robbie Ray, who had started the clinching Game 2 of the Wild Card Series against Toronto, was brought on in relief to face Yordan Álvarez. Álvarez slammed Ray's second pitch into deep right field, stunning the Mariners for a walk-off Game 1 victory.
+Mariners reliever Paul Sewald hit David Hensley with a pitch and allowed a Jeremy Pena single while only getting two outs before Robbie Ray, who had started the clinching Game 2 of the Wild Card Series against Toronto, was brought on in relief to face Yordan Alvarez.
+Alvarez slammed Ray's second pitch into deep right field, stunning the Mariners for a walk-off Game 1 victory.
 It was the first postseason walk-off win for the Astros since Game 5 of the 2020 American League Championship Series; the first walk-off postseason home run by a trailing team since Game 6 of the 1993 World Series, and fourth overall; the second walk-off postseason home run in history to be hit with a team down to their final out, with the other one being in the 1988 World Series; and the first ever by a team trailing by multiple runs with two outs.
 Alvarez went 3-for-5 and drove in five runs and made important contributions on defense—MLB.com analyst Mike Petriello argued this was the greatest performance in playoff history by a position player.